- The cost of a dental cleaning is relatively inexpensive. The average cost ranges from $70 to $250 for adults and $50 to $150 for children.

 Doing this consistently can help prevent the need for more expensive medical procedures.
 Cosmetic treatments such as teeth whitening can also be avoided, since teeth cleaning helps to remove stains.

-Regardless, some of the procedures listed below should be done regularly, just like a dental cleaning.
+Regardless, some of the procedures listed below should be done regularly, just like dental cleaning.
 It is a good idea to do those things at once, to avoid multiple visits to the dentist.

 Full mouth debridement is often confused with regular cleaning.
 These procedures are, however, not the same thing.
 An FMD helps diagnose what is going on inside your mouth.
 A regular cleaning does not.